We Need You, Not Your Money!!

 VOLUNTEER JOB DESCRIPTION

 Here you will find a comprehensive list of the positions that need to be filled to run a successful clubhouse race for the athletes.
-There are many technical as well a non-technical roles, so there is something for everyone!
+There are many technical as well as non-technical roles, so there is something for everyone!

 - Students wishing to contribute in a volunteer capacity with Milton Heights will be awarded a letter verifying their contributions (upon request) that may be used to satisfy the volunteer hour high school requirement.
 Please note that such contributions will not count towards the family's annual hours requirement.

-- Volunteer hours requirements can only be fulfilled by parents and/or legal guardians
+- Volunteer hours requirements can only be fulfilled by parents and/or legal guardians.

-- Adult House league participants are exempt from the volunteer hours requirement unless they have a child/children in the program, in which case their hours must be fulfilled.
+- Adult House League participants are exempt from the volunteer hours requirement unless they have a child/children in the program, in which case their hours must be fulfilled.

-- Volunteer roles at away races do not count towards your club volunteer hours requirement
+- Volunteer roles at away races do not count towards your club volunteer hours requirement.

 - Volunteering for MHRC Hosted Races is MANDATORY for parents of travel team participants to volunteer for any race that MHRC hosts for their group.
 These hours are NOT included in the volunteer hours required but are expected by MHRC to ensure a quality event for all involved.
-Failure to be available will be reviewed by club and could result in the surrender of volunteer fees.
+Failure to be available will be reviewed by the club and could result in the surrender of volunteer fees.

-Required During the Season on Weekends / Night Training
+Required during the season on Weekends / Night Training

 - Canteen Runner - organize and purchase food for Canteen